chirusandeep/LMS-Automation/README.md

 # LMS-Automation
-> Retriving the score card details from LMS portal.
+> Retrieving the score card details from LMS portal.